 Here are some of the basic types of managed care plans.

 The HMO is the least expensive and most restrictive Medicare managed care plan.
 It is also by far the most common type of Medicare managed care plan.
 There are four main restrictions with a Medicare HMO plan.

 Care within the network only.
 Each HMO maintains a list—called a network—of doctors and other healthcare providers.
 The HMO member must receive care only from a provider in the network, except in emergencies.
 If the plan member uses a provider from outside the network, the plan pays nothing toward the bill, and Medicare will not pay any of the bill either because the plan member has withdrawn from traditional Medicare by joining managed care.
 The plan member must pay the entire bill out of pocket.

-Discuss with your doctors any particular HMO you are considering.
+You might be able to discuss with your doctors a particular HMO you are considering.
 Ask whether your doctor has heard of problems with the plan, particularly with approval of treatments, referrals to specialists, or early release from inpatient hospital care.

 All care through primary care physician.
 An HMO member must select a primary care physician from the plan's network and see this doctor first for most medical needs.
-An HMO member may not see other doctors or providers -- even from within the plan's network -- or obtain other medical services without a referral by the primary care physician.
+An HMO member can only see other doctors or providers—even from within the plan's network—with a referral by the primary care physician.
 Even if you regularly see a variety of specialists, your primary care physician must usually refer you to those doctors.
 You may not simply make an appointment to see them on your own.

 Limited appeal rights.
 Within every HMO plan, a member has a limited right to appeal the plan's decisions.
 However, for the vast majority of HMOs, reviewers who work for the HMO hear the appeal.
 There is no review by outside experts, and no appeal to Medicare; only a few HMOs have outside review panels that consider appeals in serious cases.